 Decades of research have shown that pre-kindergarten makes a difference in the lives of children and their families.
 The foundation created in a high quality pre-K program prepares children for the demands of life — not just in the short-term to get children ready to succeed in school, but in the long-term as children grow up, become employed, and contribute to the strength of the economy.
 Your child will learn skills in the following areas: social emotional, creative arts, scientific thinking, social studies, and technology.

 Is my child eligible for MECK Pre-K?

-To be eligible for MECK Pre-K, children must live in Mecklenburg County and turn four-years-old on or before August 31 of the school year they are applying for.
+To be eligible for MECK Pre-K, children must live in Mecklenburg County and turn four years old on or before August 31 of the school year they are applying for.
 Priority will be given to families who earn at or below 400% of the federal poverty level, but families at all income levels are encouraged to apply.
 If you have applied for and/or been waitlisted for childcare subsidy or other pre-kindergarten programs, you may be eligible for MECK Pre-K.

 How do I apply for MECK Pre-K?

 You can apply by visiting our Online Application on a computer, tablet or smartphone.
 You can also visit our Enrollment Page for details on the process.
 If you are unable to apply online, email email@example.com or call 704-943-9585 to schedule an appointment to apply in person.

 MECK Pre–K programs are located in high quality licensed child care centers throughout Mecklenburg County.
 Visit our Locations Page for a list of current locations or contact our office to receive a list by mail.

 Can my child be placed in a classroom near my home or work?